AbdellahBouarguan/next-js-puppeteer/README.md

 (By Abdellah)
 # First of ALL
-if you are using arch or any kernel that use pacman to this install node prefer LTS to be able to use npm:
+if you are using arch or any kernel that use pacman to this install node to be able to use npm:
 ```bash
 sudo pacman -S node
 ```